 Our bylaws require that each of the classes of our Board of Directors consist, as nearly as may be possible, of one-third of the total number of directors constituting our entire Board of Directors.
-Our Board of Directors, on the recommendation of our nominating and corporate governance committee, has nominated Jean George for re-election as a Class II director at the Annual Meeting and has nominated Kenneth Bate, who is currently a Class III director, for election as a Class II director at the Annual Meeting.
-Each Class II director that is elected at the Annual Meeting will be elected to serve for a three-year term that will expire at our annual meeting of stockholders to be held in 2020.
-In connection with his nomination as a Class II director, we anticipate that, prior to the Annual Meeting, Mr. Bate will tender a conditional resignation as a Class III director, which will become effective only if he is elected at the Annual Meeting.
-If Mr. Bate is not elected as a Class II director at the Annual Meeting, he would continue to serve as a Class III director until our annual meeting of stockholders to be held in 2018.
-The term of one of our directors, Nicholas Galakatos, will expire at the Annual Meeting and he is not standing for reelection.
-Upon the expiration of Dr. Galakatos' term, the authorized size of our Board of Directors will be six.
+Our Board of Directors, on the recommendation of our nominating and corporate governance committee, has nominated Michael Ross and Burt Adelman for re-election as Class III directors at the Annual Meeting.
+Each Class III director that is elected at the Annual Meeting will be elected to serve for a three-year term that will expire at our annual meeting of stockholders to be held in 2021.

-If no contrary indication is made, proxies in the accompanying form are to be voted for Mr. Bate and Ms. George or, in the event that any of these candidates is not a candidate or is unable to serve as a director at the time of election (which is not currently expected), for any substitute nominee who is designated by our Board of Directors.
+If no contrary indication is made, proxies in the accompanying form are to be voted for Dr. Ross and Dr. Adelman or, in the event that any of these candidates is not a candidate or is unable to serve as a director at the time of election (which is not currently expected), for any substitute nominee who is designated by our Board of Directors.

 We have no formal policy regarding diversity of our Board of Directors.
 Our priority in selection of Board members is identification of members who will further the interests of our stockholders through their established record of professional accomplishment, the ability to contribute positively to the collaborative culture among Board members, knowledge of our business and understanding of the competitive landscape and adherence to high ethical standards.
-Certain individual skills and qualifications of our directors, which we believe contribute to the effectiveness of the Board of Directors as a whole, are described in the paragraph below.
+Certain individual skills and qualifications of our directors, which we believe contribute to the effectiveness of the Board of Directors as a whole, are described in the section below under "Information Regarding Directors."